 - D. Seniors, NEC members, and part-time students are not eligible for candidacy nor are they allowed to sign petitions.
-Seniors and part-time students may not vote in elections, except as noted below. - E. No student may run for Undergraduate Assembly President or Vice President and a directly elected Class Board position in the same General Election. - F. Any student spending a semester abroad during the General Election is not eligible for candidacy for Undergraduate Assembly President or Vice President. - G. Any student planning to spend a semester abroad during their elected term is ineligible to run for the Undergraduate Assembly and/or Class Boards.
+Seniors and part-time students may not vote in elections, except as noted below. - E. No student may run for Undergraduate Assembly President or Vice President and a directly elected Class Board position in the same General Election. - 1.
+Students are prohibited from holding both a Class Board position and Undergraduate Assembly President or Vice President position at the same time.
+During a special election, the Undergraduate Assembly President and Vice President are shall not run for Class Board. - 2.
+No students may serve as both UA President or Vice President and another branch's leader.
+I a student is currently a branch leader and is subsequently elected to UA President or Vice President, they must forfeit their initial position. - a) Branch leaders are the students who are eligible to sit on PSG Steering including each of the four Class Board presidents, the Chair and Vice Chair for Education of the Nominations and Elections Committee (NEC), the Chair of the Student Activities Council (SAC), the Chair Internal and Chair External o the Student Committee on Undergraduate Education (SCUE), and the president of the Social Planning and Events Committee (SPEC). - b) If elected UA President or Vice President while serving as a branch leader, students may still remain executive board or body members if permissible. - F. Any student spending a semester abroad during the General Election is not eligible for candidacy for Undergraduate Assembly President or Vice President. - G. Any student planning to spend a semester abroad during their elected term is ineligible to run for the Undergraduate Assembly and/or Class Boards.
 Any student elected to the Undergraduate Assembly and/or Class Boards who decides after the election to study abroad during their elected term forfeits their position. - H. Seniors are eligible for candidacy, permitted to sign petitions, and allowed to vote in a Fall Election for a position that was not filled in the General Election and for any vacancies that may have developed on the Class Boards and/or Undergraduate Assembly.
 Seniors whose intended date of graduation is during the same calendar year as the scheduled time of this election are not, however, permitted to be a candidate in this election. - I. No candidate may receive any compensation, financial or otherwise, beyond the financial aid that may be received from the NEC or UA for running for a position on the Undergraduate Assembly and/or Class Boards. - J. All provisions relating to the qualifications for candidacy for UA President and Vice-President, as documented in UA Bylaws §III.35-39, shall expire on January 1, 2022.